spidexapp/cosmjs-demo/README.md

 - [comsjs doc](https://cosmos.github.io/cosmjs/latest/stargate/index.html)
 - [example chain](https://github.com/spidexapp/planet)

+## Get start

 ```
  1、use ignite build your block chain or use the example chain
- 2、install keplr wallet and
+ 2、install keplr wallet
- 3、use cosmjs
+ 3、use cosmjs finish the demo
 ```

-- Fork this repository to your local and by step
+## Fork this repository to your local and by step

 ```
    Add your chain to keplr